stuvusIT/zfs-storage/README.md

 This role has four main variables: `root_prefix` sets a prefix filesystem that is applied to all filesystems and zvols (Default: `tank`). `defaults`, `filesystems`, `zvols` are described in the following sections.

 ### defaults
-`defaults` expects a dict defining groups containing zfs attributes.
+`defaults` expects a dict of dicts containing zfs attributes.
 This way, different default zfs attributes can be used for different filesystems/zvols.
-Each dict entry has a `name` variable and a `attributes` dict defining zfs attributes (using the same keys and values as ZFS does).

 ### filesystems
-`filesystems` is a dict that contains zfs filesystems and their attributes.
-Each filesystem can have the following variables:
+`filesystems` is a list that contains zfs filesystems with their groups and attributes.
+Each entry can have the following variables:
 `name` (mandatory) - the filesystem name (`root_prefix` will be prepended).
 Missing parent filesystems will be created without any specific zfs attributes set.
 `default_groups` is a list of default groups defined above in `default`.
 Attributes defined in multiple groups will be overridden using the list ordering.
 `attributes` is a dict that contains attributes that should be set, overriding the defaults.
 Again, keys and values are adopted directly.

 ### zvols
-`zvols` is a dict that contains ZVOL configurations.
+`zvols` is a list that contains ZVOL configurations.
 Each entry has the following variables:
 	`name` (mandatory) - the zvol name. `root_prefix` will again be applied and missing parent filesystems created.
 This name is used as iSCSI target name, if `initator_name` is set.
 	`default_groups` - usage see above
 	`attributes` - usage see above